 9. Less than 20 years old.
 This is somewhat arbitrary, but if you limit your search to newer buildings, you will be less likely to have building code and deferred maintenance problems.
 However, there is strong rental and buyer demand for "retro" or historic homes for unique homes.
 Just do your homework and make sure you really know the condition of the property.

-11. Neighborhood is stable or improving.
+11. The neighborhood is stable or improving.
 Stable is okay, but if you buy in a neighborhood that is improving, you'll rent the units more easily and, therefore, get automatic appreciation in value with time.